MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Construction activities began in November 2018 and the entire project will take about a year and a half to complete.
+Construction activities began in November 2018 and the entire project will take about a year to complete.
 Depending on the location and construction method, work could last up to a month or more in one area.

 The city uses many construction methods to repair or replace sewer pipes.
 In your area, the city plans to use Cured-in-Place Pipe Lining (CIPP), Open Trench Excavation, and Pipe Bursting.
 To learn more about each of these constructions methods and what can be expected during construction, go to www.portlandoregon.gov/bes/methods.

 Beginning mid-November, you may see crews working in your neighborhood.
 Activities could include documenting pipe conditions via video cameras; equipment use and storage; noise, vibration and dust; traffic delays, and parking restrictions.
 To learn more about what to expect during construction go to www.portlandoregon.gov/bes/constructionimpacts.

 Regular work hours will be 7 a.m. to 6 p.m.
 Monday through Friday, and Saturdays as needed.
 The Portland Noise Office granted Environmental Services a Noise Variance to enable the city’s contractors to work at night to complete work at the locations proposed on the map.
 Night work reduces traffic congestion, creates a safer work zone, and in some locations, will allow sufficient time for a new sewer pipe lining to harden.

 The city’s goal is to keep businesses and residents informed before and during construction.
 The latest project information is available in several ways: